no1seman/graphqlapi/docs/helpers.md

     - [space_create_init()](#space_create_init)
     - [space_create_remove()](#space_create_remove)

-Module `helpers.lua` is used to flexibly add types, queries and mutations to GraphQL schema for all common operations with spaces and data: info, drop, truncate, create, update.
+Submodule `helpers.lua` is a part of GraphQL API module used to flexibly add types, queries and mutations to GraphQL schema for all common operations with spaces and data: info, drop, truncate, create, update.

 ## Lua API

 ### init()

-`init(opts)` - function is used to add all desired types, queries and mutations to GraphQL schema to make it possible to use these queries and mutations using GraphQL requests.
+`helpers.init(opts)` - function is used to add all desired types, queries and mutations to GraphQL schema to make it possible to use these queries and mutations using GraphQL requests.

 where: